sasagawa888/eisl/documents/DEBUG.md

 (= N 0)
 (BACKTRACE)
 T
 ```

 ## break

-Breaks execution by embedding the break function.
+The `break` function aborts execution and enters the debugger (see below).

 ```
 (defun fact (n)